-Mary J. Thelander, Ph.D. is an assistant professor (adjunct) in the Department of Speech-Language Pathology, University of Toronto.
-Her research and program development concentrated on the relationship among social development, language, narrative and literacy in minority-language children between three and nine years of age.
-Specifically, to determine if direct instruction in narrative language and social reasoning through concentrated exposure to children’s stories coded for social reasoning complexity improves literacy achievement.
-Further, she is investigating if social reasoning and second-language learning independently predict literacy.
+Mary J. Thelander, Ph.D., is an Assistant Professor (adjunct) in the Department of Speech-Language Pathology, University of Toronto.
+Her research and program development is concentrated on the relationship among social development, language, narrative and literacy in minority-language children between three and nine years of age.
+It focuses specifically on determining if direct instruction in narrative language and social reasoning through concentrated exposure to children’s stories coded for social reasoning complexity improves literacy achievement.
+Further, she is investigating whether social reasoning and second-language learning independently predict literacy.

-Professor Thelander's areas of interest include development of social reasoning; narrative development; theory and teaching practice change; primary grade curriculum development; communication and behavioral and emotional disorder; program evaluation; community research.
+Dr. Thelander's areas of interest include development of social reasoning; narrative development; theory and teaching practice change; primary-grade curriculum development; communication and behavioural and emotional disorders; program evaluation; and community research.

 Thelander, M. & Comay, J. (April 2009) Using stories to develop narrative and social understanding in children.
 Symposium: Engaging children’s social cognition for literacy instruction.
 Society for Research in Child Development, chair: M. Thelander, Denver, U.S.A.

 Thelander, M. & Falenchuk, O. (July 2008) Developing language and social understanding in the early years.
 Symposium: Language and Thought.
 International Congress of Psychology, Berlin, Germany.